Permanent importation of medical equipment

 What rules apply to the relief?

-- donated by a charitable organisation or private individual to health authorities, hospital departments or medical research institutions approved by Revenue to be received free from Customs Duty
+- They must be donated by a charitable organisation or private individual to health authorities, hospital departments or medical research institutions.
+The health authority, hospital or institution must be approved by Revenue to receive the goods free from Customs Duty.

-- purchased by health authorities, hospitals or medical research institutions with funds provided by charitable organisations or voluntary contributions.
+- They must be purchased by health authorities, hospitals or medical research institutions with funds provided by charitable organisations or voluntary contributions.

 If your goods are donated, there must be no commercial intent on the part of the donor.
 The donor must be in no way connected with the manufacturer of the goods on which the relief is claimed.